Cedricsol/shopping.NET/README.md

 # Tests

 To run the backend tests, run the following commands from the root directory :

 ```
 cd Shopping.NET.Tests
 dotnet test
 ```

 To run the frontend tests, run the following command from the frontend directory :

 ```
 npm run test:unit
 ```

 # Technologies Used

 - ASP.NET Core
 - Entity Framework Core
+- ASP.NET Core Identity
 - SQL Server
 - Vue 3
+- Axios
+- Pinia
+- Vitest
 - Xunit

 # Remaining work to do

-- Add authentication so that only admins can add products
 - Add a cart
 - Image Uploading